xoxomodular/basketcase/README.md

 /pdf | PDF versions of the DXF vector files
 /photos | Photos of a BASKET CASE made from a water-jet cut street sign

-* All files have the units in their filename (centimeters).
+* All files have the units in their filename.
 For help opening DXF files at the correct scale in Illustrator, see this handy video: https://www.youtube.com/watch?v=EimZ205O93M

 ![Photo of assembled case](/photos/BASKETCASE_crosswalk_angle2.jpg)